Cloudxtreme/training_material/modules/211_TheUrgeToMerge/2_0/211_TheUrgeToMerge_TeachingNotes.md

 Let's look at each of these in turn.

-### Flags

-We'll start with an easy one: flags.
-Flags are like booleans; their value can be either true or false (set or unset).
-They are very simple structures.
-You might use a flag to track whether a customer has completed a tutorial or not.

-The merge function for them is also extremely simple: it's a boolean AND operation.
-So truth wins over falsehood.
-Perhaps a better way of putting it is that data wins over lack of data, because the default value for flags is false.
-Therefore, it is slightly more likely that a true value represents an actual update than a false value does.

 ### Registers

-Next we'll look at registers.
-These are also quite simple.
+First we'll look at registers.
+These are quite simple structures.
 They are strings of characters.
 For example, you might use a register to store a customer's name.

 The merge function for registers is relatively basic, but does rely on some metadata.
 When a register value is written, a timestamp is written with it.
 Later, when two values are merged, the result is the value with the latest timestamp.
 This is called `Timestamp` or sometimes `Last Write Wins` resolution.

 ### Counters